steveslistening-prog/CivOS/README.md

 This repository contains the CivOS project documents.

 - BOSCARD
-- Deliverables for each level (L0-7)
+- Architecture of each level (L0-7)
 - Diagrams
 - Roadmap